nezucode/ManualTesting-IsThereAnyDeal/test reports/test_summary_report.md

 # Test Summary Report
-This summary report provides an overview of the testing activities and outcomes on the login functionality.
+This summary report provides an overview of the testing activities and outcomes of the login functionality.
 It highlights the overall testing scope, execution status, defect findings, and feedback.

 ## Testing Goals
 - Verify authentication and credential validation